Frequently Asked Questions

 Do you guarantee wildlife?
 Only on our bear viewing trips.
 However, on all our trips we will do our best to take you to locations where your wildlife viewing goals can be met in accordance with the time of year you are in Alaska.
 Our scenic flight passengers often see bears, goats, and otters.
 Many of our flights over Cook Inlet have the opportunity to view whales.

 Is it cold in the plane?
 The best advice in Alaska is to wear layers.
-Even on a summer flightsee, it can be chilly in the aircraft at altitude, and the weather can be amazingly different at your destination than it was at your point of departure.
+There is a heater in the airplane but it can be chilly in the aircraft at altitude.
+Weather can be amazingly different at your destination than it was at your point of departure.
+If you are going to Brooks Camp with us, look at the weather for King Salmon.
+Most often, we see people bundled up while it is 85 degrees there and the pilot is going swimming.

 What is the in-flight movie on a floatplane?
 It’s called ‘the window’, and luckily, everyone gets a window seat.

 What is the most popular trip at Steller Air?
-Our most requested flight-sees are the 1 hour and 1/2 hour scenic flights around the Homer, Alaska area.
-We fly over the Kachemak Bay State Park and view the Homer spit from the air.
+Our most requested flight see is the 1/2 hour scenic flight around the Homer, Alaska area.
+We fly over the Kachemak Bay State Park, Grewingk glacier, and view the Homer spit from the air.

 Where do you go bear viewing?
 We go to Brooks Camp in Katmai National Park.